vvvaporwaves/portfolio/src/data/portfolio/legislate.md

 <br>

-### Design System
+### Style Guide

-With these changes made, I decided to give myself practice in the creation of a design system by going back and gathering all the materials I used to create this version of legislate.me.
+With these changes made, I decided to give myself practice in the creation of a style guide by going back and gathering all the materials I used to create this version of legislate.me.

 <br>